jethroGIT/jethrogit.github.io/_posts/machine-learning/2019-04-08-Gradient_Descent_for_Logistic_Regression.md

 ---
 layout: post
-title: How to Compute the Gradient of Cost Function from Logistic Regression
+title: Computing the Gradient of Cost Function from Logistic Regression
 category: Machine-Learning
 lang: EN
 description: The gradient of logistic regression